 Here are some things to consider when looking for the right platform for your business:

 - Do you need access to payments on the go?
-Would you prefer the ability to accept cashless payments from your mobile phone?
+Would you prefer the ability to accept cashless payments from your mobile device?

 - What marketing efforts do you have?
 Do you want a platform that connects to your marketing strategy to help you run digital campaigns, discounts, and more?
 What about the ability to advertise on the payment device’s digital screen?